-- Decree 68-507 regulates the trade and production of processed food or feed. - Decree 68-508 determines procedures for inspections, sampling, risk assessments, seizures, and fraud prevention. - Decree 60-121 regulates the trade of plants and forestry products. - Decree 99-259 specifies what ministries have the authority to develop and execute quality and safety regulations for fruits and vegetables and other plant products. - Decree 69-891 regulates the quality of milk and other dairy products. - Decree 89-543 regulates the food safety of meat products and byproducts. - Decree 69-132 regulates the trade or transportation of fish and seafood products. - Decree 2009-872 mandates that wheat flour and vegetable oil must be fortified with micronutrients (iron and folic acid for wheat flour and vitamin A for vegetable oil).

-A. Food Safety Regulatory Bodies
+- Decree 68-507 regulates the trade and production of processed food or feed. - Decree 68-508 determines procedures for inspections, sampling, risk assessments, seizures, and fraud prevention. - Decree 60-121 regulates the trade of plants and forestry products. - Decree 99-259 specifies what ministries have the authority to develop and execute quality and safety regulations for fruits and vegetables and other plant products. - Decree 69-891 regulates the quality of milk and other dairy products. - Decree 89-543 regulates the food safety of meat products and byproducts. - Decree 69-132 regulates the trade or transportation of fish and seafood products. - Decree 2009-872 mandates that wheat flour and vegetable oil must be fortified with micronutrients (iron and folic acid for wheat flour and vitamin A for vegetable oil). - A. Food Safety Regulatory Bodies

-Senegal's National Codex Committee focal point (based in the Ministry of Health and Social Action (MHSA)) is responsible for representing Senegal at Codex meetings.
+Senegal's National Codex Committee focal point (based in the Ministry of Health and Social Action is responsible for representing Senegal at Codex meetings.
 The focal point also advises and informs government and private sector interest groups on Codex food safety guidelines and their applications, as well as initiates and oversees research and surveys on various food safety issues and standards.
-The National Codex Committee includes representatives from the Ministries of Agriculture and Rural Development, Livestock and Animal Production, Environment and Sustainable Development, Fisheries and Maritime Affairs, and Commerce, the Association Sénégalaise de Normalisation (Senegalese Standards Association [ASN]), and several research institutions such as the Food Technology Institute (ITA), university scientists, the private sector, and professional and consumer organizations.
-The ASN develops and approves quality and food safety standards and is led by a Board of Directors (10 members) which include six private sector representatives from the Association of Consumers, Chamber of Commerce, the Association of Architects, Employer Associations; and four government officials from the General Secretary of the Presidency and the Ministries of Finance, Commerce, and Industry.
+The National Codex Committee includes representatives from the Ministry of Agriculture and Rural Development, the Ministry of Livestock and Animal Production, the Ministry of Environment and

+Sustainable Development, the Ministry of Fisheries and Maritime Affairs, and the Ministry of Commerce, the Association Sénégalaise de Normalisation (Senegalese Standards Association [ASN]), and several research institutions such as the Food Technology Institute (ITA), university scientists, the private sector, and professional and consumer organizations.
+The ASN develops and approves quality and food safety standards and is led by a Board of Directors (9 members) which include: 3 members elected by secret ballot by the Extraordinary General Assembly, 3 founding members designated by the founding members, and 3 members appointed by the Government and representing the following ministries: Industry, Finance, and Commerce.
 The Board of Directors normally meets annually to review and approve quality and food safety standards created by ASN technical units.
 The ASN also raises public awareness and trains the private sector, consumers, and government officials on ASN standards.

-To initiate the development of a quality or food safety standard, the Ministries of Commerce, Livestock and Animal Production, Agriculture and Rural Development, Fisheries and Maritime Affairs, or any stakeholder request an ASN technical unit to develop a standard for the respective food or agricultural product under their jurisdiction.
+To initiate the development of a quality or food safety standard, the Ministries of Commerce, Livestock, Agriculture, Fisheries, or any stakeholder request an ASN technical unit to develop a standard for the respective food or agricultural product under their jurisdiction.
 This draft standard may reference international guidelines such as Codex.
 However, the technical units may also develop standards based on Senegal's own risk assessments.
-After the ASN technical unit drafts the standard, it is sent to an ASN-led committee constituted by government officials, (which could include experts from various ministries such as Agriculture, Livestock, Fisheries, or Commerce) the private sector, universities, researchers, other institutions, and a National Codex focal point representative for recommended approval and accreditation.
+After the ASN technical unit drafts the standard, it is sent to an ASN-led committee constituted by government officials, (which could include experts from various ministries the private sector, universities, researchers, other institutions, and a National Codex focal point representative for recommended approval and accreditation.
 Then ASN conducts a public survey on the draft at the national and international level and the results are reviewed by the led committee before the standard is submitted to the Board of Directors for final approval.
 However, even if approved by the Board of Directors, the standard will remain "recommended" and unenforceable unless a Ministry issues a decree, which would render it obligatory.
-Since 2020, ASN passed an additional seven standards related to bakery breads, infant flour, practical guide for the production of infant flours, guide to good hygiene practices in markets and three standards on sustainable cocoa (Requirements for Management Systems of Cocoa Producers as Entities / Producer Groups / Producer Cooperatives and Performance, Requirements for Cocoa Quality and Traceability, and Requirements for Cocoa Certification Systems).
 Currently, nine ASN standards for food and agricultural products are obligatory (please see Section VII for the full list).

-Risk assessments referenced for the development of ASN standards are conducted by the Ministry of Health and Social Action.
-Other government and private entities involved in risk assessments include the Veterinary and Animal Health National Laboratory of the Senegalese Agricultural Research Institute (ISRA), the Food Technology Institute (ITA), and the Pasteur Institute.
+Risk assessments referenced for the development of ASN standards are conducted by the MHSA.
+Other government and private entities involved in risk assessments include the Veterinary and Animal Health National Laboratory of the Senegalese Agricultural Research Institute (ISRA), ITA, and the Pasteur Institute.